-… Mate, no B.S, if you’ve aspirations to get back to the big leagues this will get you there.
-Our Laser Strap is designed specifically to fix your issues.
+… Mate, if you’ve aspirations to get back to the big leagues, the Laser Strap will get you there, advanced Laser Blast drills will fix your problems.
 You’re probably one of most gifted athletes playing baseball today.
 If you do this right, I have not doubt you will dominate.
 I feel sorry for pitchers ;)”

 “Yeah man, been crushing it.
 Thanks!”

-- Under-rotation over-rotation of your back foot.
-This indicates over-swinging or swinging too much with your upper body as opposed to your explosive core.
-I know you can’t be balanced and in perfect position for every swing, however I noticed a pattern with your back foot rotation and your balance in the box.
-Rotation, in particular back foot rotation provides great insight into potential swing problems.
+Under-rotation over-rotation of your back foot, indicating over-swinging or swinging too much with your upper body as opposed to your explosive core.
+I know you can’t be balanced and in perfect position for every swing, however, I noticed a pattern with your back foot rotation and your balance in the box.
+Rotation, in particular, back foot rotation provides excellent insight into potential swing problems.

-- You’re also trying to hit a deep contact zone pitch with a top hand release swing.
-When you do this you’re fighting your natural swing path that is need to hit the hard and deeper locations for power (up-inside-fastball), your swing path for deeper contact zones should be short-to-short/explosive.
+You’re also trying to hit a deep contact zone pitch with a top hand release swing.
+When you do this you’re fighting the natural swing path for contact closer to your body (up-inside-fastball), your swing path for deeper contact zones should be short-to-short/explosive.

-- I noticed you start almost half turned with your back, I use to do that to help me with getting to the ball.
-However it doesn’t make a difference unless you know how to rotate your back foot from your hips.
-The problem with starting so turned is it can make it uncomfortable when you put your weight on the inside balls of your feet.
+I noticed you start almost half turned with your back; I use to do that to help me with getting to the ball.
+However, it doesn’t make a difference to power on the inside fastball, unless you know how to rotate your back foot from your hips.

-- Focus more on your hips and less on your arms (LASER Blast drills will fix this).
-You have to let go of the idea of swinging with your arms and start swinging with your hips.
-It’s like the matrix, you need to free your mind.
-Forget about all you know about swinging with your arms and start thinking about swinging with your hips.
+Focus more on your hips and less on your arms, advanced Laser Blast drills will help.
+You have to let go of the idea of swinging with your arms and start turning with your hips.
+It’s like the matrix; you need to free your mind.
+Forget about all you know about swinging with your arms and start thinking about turning with your hips.

-- Work on improve the foundation of your swing.
-I”d recommend you reduce the in turn of your back foot (you only it to be slightly closed off) to allow you to be more comfortable in a spread out stance.
-Your new found hip rotation will now get you to the ball on time.
+Work on improving the foundation of your swing.
+I”d recommend you reduce the in turn of your back foot, allowing you to be more comfortable in a spread out stance.
+Your improved rotation will get you to the ball on time.

 - Any tee or toss drill (front and side)